61 Best Logo Fonts and Which One Is Right for You

 This can be one of the top logo fonts for businesses with a feel that is familiar to new customers and seasoned design observers alike.

 Vollkorn is pronounced as Follkorn and is German for whole wheat flour.
 Vollkorn refers to an older term Brotschrift which are small fonts in hand setting times for everyday usage.
-Vollkorn is among one of the best fonts for the logo as it is quiet, modest, and highly legible.
+Vollkorn is among one the best fonts for the logo as it is quiet, modest, and highly legible.

-This is the best logo font to add a rustic touch to an existing high contrast, traditional logo design.
+This is the best logo font to add a rustic touch to an existing high-contrast, traditional logo design.

 The designer of the typeface Univers, Adrian Frutiger created yet another masterpiece and named it Frutiger.
 It is a typeface that is practical and useful for any purpose.
 Swiss passports have had this font since 1985.
-This typeface finds legibility at small sizes.
+This typeface finds legibility in small sizes.

 If you are looking for a basic and utilitarian appearance, this can be among the popular fonts for logos.
 It reads well in both small and large applications.